 Take the six required courses at the earliest opportunity.
 If you leave a required course until the last semester, you might have to delay graduation if you can’t fit the course in.
 Also, plan ahead how you will finish your language requirement.

 First priority: 101 and 170.
 Of these, 170 is higher priority, because it is the prerequisite for many other courses.

 Second priority: 325 and 329.
 Of these, 325 is higher priority, because it is the prerequisite for 421, 423, 460, and 486.

 Third priority: 420 and 421.

 Fourth priority: Electives.
 Among electives, prioritize those that are offered Fall only or Spring only.

 Normally, electives are chosen from the list above.
 However, there is some flexibility in this area:

-Linguistics courses in other departments You can petition to count up to 6 units of linguistics coursework from another department.
+Linguistics courses in other departments: You can petition to count up to 6 units of linguistics coursework from another department.
 The courses need to be upper-division (300 or 400 level), on a topic in linguistics but not strongly overlapped with one of our courses.
-Examples might include FREN 414 (French Phonetics), JAPN 462 (Contrastive Analysis of Japanese and English) or ITAL 414 (History of the Italian Language).
+Examples might include FREN 414 (French Phonetics), JAPN 462 (Contrastive Analysis of English and Japanese) or ITAL 414 (History of the Italian Language).
 BEFORE taking the course, ask the instructor for a recent syllabus, and bring it to the advisor.

 Graduate courses: Seniors with a strong GPA can petition to take graduate level LING courses (500 and above) as electives.
 See the advisor for details.